-Bankrate found that California has the second-highest cost of living, the fifth-worst tax burdens and the seventh-worst health care quality in the U.S.
+Maybe it’s all the bills: Bankrate reports California has the second-highest cost of living, the fifth-worst tax burdens and the seventh-worst health care quality in the U.S.

 The state's sales tax is the highest in the country, and the roads are in terrible shape due to decades of bureaucratic bumbling on whether to raise the gasoline tax.